redwoodjs/redwoodjs-com-archive/docs/authentication.md

   const { loading, hasError, error, logIn } = useAuth()

   const email = window.localStorage.getItem('emailForSignIn')
-  // Prompt the user for email if its not available, in cases such as opening email link
+  // TODO: Prompt the user for email if not found in local storage, for example
-  // on a different device than from which email link authentication was initiated.
+  // if the user opened the email link on a different device.

   const emailLink = window.location.href